mikesebald/GettingAndCleaningDataProject/CodeBook.md

 - capitalizing "std" and "mean"
 - and a few other improvements which should improve readability
 - Example: "tBodyAcc-mean()-X" becomes "TimeBodyAccelerometerMeanX"

+In contrast to the original data set, the tidy data set only contains the columns which store mean and standard deviation values (plus 2 columns in front for the individual and the activity).

+The tidy data set also aggregates the original data by calculation the mean for each column by subject and by activity.